Next Up

 A round of cornhole is a failproof, fun way to spend time with friends on a brisk autumn afternoon.
 Bring out your cornhole boards every chance you get this fall because, let’s face it — football tailgates, Halloween parties and Thanksgiving events are far more entertaining with a little healthy competition thrown into the mix.

-Get the How-To: How to Build Regulation Cornhole Boards
+How to Build Cornhole Boards

 Host a Fall Craft Night